ethereumjs/ethereumjs-monorepo/packages/statemanager/README.md

 ##### Further reference

 Refer to [this test script](./test/rpcStateManager.spec.ts) for complete examples of running transactions and blocks in the `vm` with data sourced from a provider.

+### WASM Crypto Support

+This library by default uses JavaScript implementations for the basic standard crypto primitives like hashing for underlying trie keys.
+See `@ethereumjs/common` [README](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/common) for instructions on how to replace with e.g. a more performant WASM implementation by using a shared `common` instance.

 ## Browser